What is the order of the design priorities used in StormCAD (GVF-Rational solver) and SewerCAD (GVF-Convex solver)?

 Designing Inlets in Sag

 When designing inlets in sag, the objective is to keep gutter spread and depth below the desired maximum levels, as set in the Inlet tab of the design alternative.
-When in-sag, water is pooled up around the inlet, so a change to the length will have a direct impact on the spread and depth.
-Automated design will choose the minimum available inlet length that meets the spread and depth constraints.
-In a case where the constraints cannot be met with any of the available lengths, automated design will choose the largest inlet length possible.
+When in-sag, water is pooled up around the inlet, so a change to the length will have a direct impact on the spread and depth. constraint based design will choose the minimum available inlet length that meets the spread and depth constraints.
+In a case where the constraints cannot be met with any of the available lengths, constraint based design will choose the largest inlet length possible.
 Inlet lengths are designed in the "Design" tab in the Inlet Catalog.

 Design Steps When Conduit Flow Travel Time Is Considered